 - Meta Description - This brief phrase summarizes a webpage's content—think of it as a short sales pitch for your Teachable school.
 Ideally, a meta description should be no longer than 160 characters.

 TIP: New to SEO?
 Learn more in our Teachable blog.

 For schools on the Professional plan and up, the option to set compliance, or requirements that a student must meet in each lecture before moving to the next, can be found within the Information tab of each course.
 Read more about setting up and managing course compliance.

 Using the Post Purchase Page drop-down menu, you can specify the page students will land on after purchasing your course.
 For example, you may want your students to be taken immediately to a course’s curriculum, instead of the thank you page, to create more seamless access to the course.

 You can choose to redirect your students after the checkout page to one of these three options:

-- Thank You Page - After purchasing your course, students will be directed to your thank you page.
+- Thank You Page - After purchasing your course, students will be directed to the thank you page of your course.

 - Enrolled Course Curriculum - After purchasing your course, students will be directed to your course curriculum page.